vikramlingam/Lux-Pillar-2-RAG-Agent/README.md

-# Local RAG Agent using Google Gemini
+# Local RAG Agent For Luxembourg Pillar 2 and ATAD Legislation.

 A local Retrieval-Augmented Generation (RAG) agent that answers questions using your own PDF documents as its knowledge base.
+I tried on  Luxembourg Pillar 2 and ATAD Legislation.
 It provides **source citations**, generates **Mermaid.js flowcharts**, and ensures all data remains **fully local and secure**.

 ---